 Title: Quantum Computing “al dente”

-Abstract: From the perspective of many body physics, the transmon qubit architectures currently developed for quantum computing are systems of coupled nonlinear quantum resonators.
-In practice, one needs to balance intentional disorder / frequency detuning (to protect qubits) and nonlinear resonator couplings (to manipulate qubits) — but with chaos lurking to take over the many-body localized phase, will this be possible?
+Abstract: From the perspective of many-body physics, the transmon qubit architecture currently developed for quantum computing in scalable platforms by IBM, Google, and other consortia are systems of coupled nonlinear quantum resonators.
+In practice, one needs to find a balance between protecting qubits via intentional disorder / frequency detuning and the ability to manipulate qubits via nonlinear resonator couplings — but with chaos lurking to take over the many-body localized phase, will this be possible?